-Claim: A university medical school will pay thousands of dollars for the donation of a testicle.
+Claim: A university medical school will pay you up to $50,000 for the donation of a testicle.

 Someone in my sister’s EMT class told her that one may sell their left testicle to Vanderbilt University for $50,000.
 They told her it had to be the left one.